Southeast Zone

 Pronghorn

 Pronghorn antelope have horns instead of antlers like mule deer and elk.
 Both buck and doe pronghorn antelope have horns.
-The outer sheath is shed annually by December as the new horn grows in underneath.
-This new growth will be complete by July the following year.
+The outer sheath is shed annually by December as the new horn grows underneath.
+This new growth will be completed by July the following year.
 A prominent prong or point on the horn can identify buck pronghorn antelope.
 In addition, the buck's entire nose appears black, and all bucks have a visible black cheek patch.

 Doe pronghorn antelope generally do not have a prong or point, and the horn is usually less than 5-inches long.
 A doe's nose is much lighter colored, and a doe will not have a visible black cheek patch.
-If you see a group of pronghorn, remember to check behind the group.
+If you see a group of pronghorns, remember to check behind the group.
 The dominant buck is often following well behind.

 Bighorn Sheep